Rookzilla/loot-master/README.md

 4. **Customize to Your Heart's Content**: Experiment with different loot parameters, explore the vast loot database, and unleash your creativity to enhance your D&D adventures like never before.

-## Feedback and Support

-At LootRandomizer Pro, we're committed to providing an unparalleled user experience for Dungeon Masters and players alike.
-Have feedback, suggestions, or need assistance?
-Don't hesitate to reach out to our dedicated support team.
-Your input is invaluable as we continue to evolve and improve LootRandomizer Pro to meet your needs.

 ## Contribute

 Interested in contributing to LootRandomizer Pro?
-We welcome contributions of all kinds, whether it's code improvements, feature suggestions, or bug fixes.
-Check out our contribution guidelines to get started and join us in shaping the future of dynamic loot generation in Dungeons & Dragons.
+I welcome contributions of all kinds, whether it's code improvements, feature suggestions, or bug fixes.
+Check out the contribution guidelines to get started and join me in shaping the future of dynamic loot generation in Dungeons & Dragons.

 ## License